 There are three zones in which practice occurs:

 - The Comfort Zone – This is one in which many individuals and organizations find themselves.
-The practice does nothing for improvement and is basically an ego stroking exercise resulting in a false sense of accomplishment.
+The practice does nothing for improvement and is basically an ego-stroking exercise resulting in a false sense of accomplishment.

 - The Panic Zone – Practice in this zone leaves the participant paralyzed because the activities are difficult and there is a lack of knowledge regarding how to approach them.
 This is all too often the experience in a live cyberattack.
 In practice, the activities are most often counter-productive to the goal of performance improvement.
 The Panic Zone is a place where the individual and/or the organization is lost.

 - The Learning Zone – This is where the skills and abilities that are just out of reach are targeted for performance improvement.
-They are neither so far away that they cause panic nor close enough where they are easy to complete.
+They are neither so far away that they cause panic nor close enough that they are easy to complete.
 If you are in this zone, you are experiencing improvement 50% – 80% of the time you conduct the practice.

 As a caution, if you are realizing improvement less than 50% of the time you practice you are in the Panic Zone.
 Likewise, if you are not experiencing failure at least 20% of the time you are in the Comfort Zone.
-Neither zone is conducive to learning, improving performance and strengthening your growth mindset.
+Neither zone is conducive to learning, improving performance, and strengthening your growth mindset.

-In regards to cybersecurity, a culture of continuous learning is critical to keeping pace with the cybercriminal, their TTPs and the threat they present to an organization’s unique operating environment.
+In regards to cybersecurity, a culture of continuous learning is critical to keeping pace with the cyber criminals, their TTPs, and the threat they present to an organization’s unique operating environment.
 That knowledge cannot be gained and, perhaps more importantly, strategically used in the organization’s cyber defense plan if anything other than a growth mindset is being used to execute against the plan.
 There will always be risk and it must be addressed when making any decision.
 A growth mindset both encourages taking a risk and doing it through a more informed decision process.